nginxinc/nginx-service-mesh/docs/content/tutorials/kic/ingress-udp-walkthrough.md

 ---
-title: "Expose a UDP Application with NGINX Plus Ingress Controller"
+title: "Expose a UDP Application with NGINX Ingress Controller"
-description: "This topic describes the steps to deploy NGINX Plus Ingress Controller for Kubernetes, to expose a UDP application within NGINX Service Mesh."
+description: "This topic describes the steps to deploy NGINX Ingress Controller for Kubernetes, to expose a UDP application within NGINX Service Mesh."
 weight: 230
 categories: ["tutorials"]
 toc: true